In Trani when they studied Talmud. -Isiah ben Mali, one of the great Talmudic scholars of all time was born in Trani-. By Oreste Spagnuolo, Italy,

 In 12th-century Europe, among Jewish scholars who were often held in high esteem by the monarchs, the following saying was popular, “The Law comes from Bari and the Word of God from Otranto.”
 This is a word of praise indeed considering that it paraphrases a verse of the Bible pronounced by the prophet Isaiah, “From Zion will come the Law and from Jerusalem the Word of God.”

-Famous centers for the study of Judaism existed in Puglia in the 9th century, and the two most important ones were founded in the above-mentioned cities.
-But there were also other flourishing schools, such as the one in Trani which produced scholars such as Isaiah ben Mali, still considered of primary importance for the story of Judaism.
+Famous centers for the study of Judaism existed in Puglia in the 9th century and the two most important ones were founded in the above-mentioned cities.
+However, there were also other flourishing schools, such as the one in Trani which produced scholars such as Isaiah ben Mali, still considered of primary importance for the story of Judaism.

 Long before the 10th century, Puglia’s Jewish communities already had close relations with those in the Middle East, Egypt and North Africa.
 These cultural exchanges led to a rebirth of the Hebrew language and to great cultural development that permitted outstanding personalities to emerge.
 In the 10th century, Donnolo Shabbetai, a doctor and philosopher from the town of Oria, in Puglia, another important center of Jewish studies in medieval times, wrote books which show his knowledge of the ancient texts of astrology, philosophy and religion by Greek, Arab, Babylonian and Indian authors.
 Above all, in his works, he clearly distinguished religion from science, and pointed out the common grounds of Jewish and non-Jewish authors.

 Isaiah ben Mali was born in Trani in 1180.
-He was called “the elder” to distinguish him from his grandson, Isaiah Ben Eliah, “the younger.”
+He was called “the Elder” to distinguish him from his grandson, Isaiah Ben Eliah, “the Younger.”
 Isaiah ben Mali became a well-known scholar and moved to Venice where he became the city’s first rabbi.
-He wrote comments to almost the entire Talmud, facing and discussing with clarity and lucidity the most difficult issues, with the same severe critical spirit he applied to renowned authors.
-He is also the author of some of the comments to the Bible which are still authoritative texts of Hebrew exegesis.
+He wrote comments on almost the entire Talmud, facing and discussing with clarity and lucidity the most difficult issues, with the same severe critical spirit he applied to renowned authors.
+He is also the author of some of the comments on the Bible which are still authoritative texts of Hebrew exegesis.
 His grandson, Isaiah ben Eliah, was also an outstanding Talmudic scholar, a biblical exegete and a liturgical poet.
 His Pircke Halakot (normative rules) compose the first ritual code written in Italy.

 It was Frederick II, in the year 5007 of the Creation, which corresponds to 1247 of the Christian era, who granted the Jews of Trani permission to build the new temple.
 The ecclesiastic authorities tried in vain to oppose this.
-The Jews of Trani must have been grateful to the enlightened sovereign, and probably the poetic dedication “to him who lives in the splendid heavens” inscribed on the marble plate, is also dedicated to him.
+The Jews of Trani must have been grateful to the enlightened sovereign, a fact that can be seen by the poetic dedication “to him who lives in the splendid heavens” inscribed on the marble plate, which is probably meant for him.